sebihepp/HeppOS/README.md

 ### FAQ

-Q: I cannot boot the created iso file
+#### I cannot boot the created iso file

-A: If you use the windows subsystem linux (wsl) for creating the cdrom image, you need to install the grub binaries via "sudo apt-get install grub-pc-bin"
+Answer: If you use the windows subsystem linux (wsl) for creating the cdrom image, you need to install the grub binaries via "sudo apt-get install grub-pc-bin"

----
-Q: When compiling the kernel I get errors like "relocation truncated to fit"
+#### When compiling the kernel I get errors like "relocation truncated to fit"

-A: You need to use a libgcc build with -mno-red-zone **and** -mcmodel=kernel
+Answer: You need to use a libgcc build with -mno-red-zone **and** -mcmodel=kernel